-To cross-enroll, a Southeastern student must obtain a cross-enrollment form from the Enrollment Services Office, NORTH CAMPUS MAIN BUILDING, ROOM 113, work with an admissions counselor to complete the form, and then take it to the student's advisor and academic dean for approval signatures.
-The student then returns the form to the Enrollment Services office so that the request can be processed.
-The student is registered for the course(s) and the tuition/fees for the cross-enrolled course(s) will be added to the Southeastern fee statement.
+To cross-enroll, a Southeastern student must obtain a cross-enrollment form from the Office of Admissions, NORTH CAMPUS MAIN BUILDING, ROOM 113, work with an admissions counselor to complete the form, and then take it to the student's advisor and academic dean for approval signatures.
+The student then returns the form to the Office of Admissions so that the request can be processed.
+The student is registered for the course(s), and the tuition/fees for the cross-enrolled course(s) will be added to the Southeastern fee statement.
 Any special fees (book fees, lab fees, etc.) associated with the cross-enrolled courses will also be assessed.
-After the student has paid his/her tuition, the cross-enrollment form will be signed by the Southeastern Registrar.
-The Admissions Office will forward the approved form to the host institution to complete enrollment process.
+After the student has paid their tuition, the cross-enrollment form will be signed by the Director of Records and Registration at Southeastern.
+The Admissions Office will forward the approved form to the host institution to complete the enrollment process.